kokevin678/project2/README.md

 ## Summary
 Monopoly, the simple finance board game that brings friends and family together to bankrupt each other.
 Problem is the game last too long.
 With MONOPOLY Tracker game can simply be paused and resume at ease.
 MONOPOLY Tracker allow players to
-- create multiple games,
+- Create multiple games,
-- add players
+- Add players
-- log player location on the board when the game pause
+- Log player's location on the board when the game pause
-- log each player’s bought properties
+- Log each player’s bought properties
-- number of houses and hotel on each property
+- Store number of houses and hotel on each property
-- and the current cash amount
+- Save current cash amount player still have